Pacific Southwest, Region 9: Superfund

 It is important to note that groundwater currently is not used for drinking water or other potable uses.
 Groundwater in the area is, however, a potential future source of drinking water and therefore groundwater cleanup standards have been established.

-Because the groundwater contamination at the MEW Site migrates northward and has mixed with contamination from sources at the NAS Moffett Field Superfund site, the groundwater remedy selected in the MEW Record of Decision also applies to the commingled regional groundwater contamination area on former NAS Moffett Field (the West-Side Aquifers), but not the entire former NAS Moffett Field facility.
+Because the groundwater contamination at the MEW Site has migrated northward and has mixed with contamination from sources at the NAS Moffett Field Superfund site, the groundwater remedy selected in the MEW Record of Decision also applies to the commingled regional groundwater contamination area on former NAS Moffett Field (the West-Side Aquifers), but not the entire former NAS Moffett Field facility.

 Intel Facility-Specific Work - 365 E. Middlefield Road